saifuddin42/Monsters-Rolodex/monsters-rolodex/README.md

 # Monsters Rolodex

 This is a basic ReactJS app implementing component functionalites and unidirectional data flow using state and props.
+This is the link to view the project: https://saifuddin42.github.io/Monsters-Rolodex/

 ## Getting Started with Monsters-Rolodex